silverstripe/silverstripe-versioned-snapshots/README.md

 Yes, with few caveats:

-* It adds significant overhead to all `DataObject::write()` calls.
-(Benchmarking TBD)
 * `many_many` relationships **must use "through" objects**. (implicit many_many is not versionable)
-* Snapshot history is *not retroactive*.
-You will lose all your version history and start new with snapshot history.
-(A migration task would be a great contribution to this project!)
+* You will have to migrate all of your versioned content to snapshots (See [Migrating from versioned](#migrating-from-versioned))
+* Some editing events may not be captured, particularly some provided by thirdparty modules.
+See ([Adding your own snapshot creator](#adding-your-own-snapshot-creator))

 ## API